Learning and Optimization of Implicit Negative Feedback for Industrial Short-video Recommender System: Online Experiments

 \subsection{Long-term Analysis for Model Deployment}

 To further study the long-term influence of our method, we deploy it to the real-world recommender system, Kuaishou, over six months.
 We record the behaviors of over 600,000 users and investigate the correlation between the diversity of recommendations and users' negative feedback over time.
-We calculate the 'diversity entropy~\cite{li2022exploratory}' of each time window containing 100 videos from user history, which evaluates the diversity and randomness of item distribution in a set.
+We calculate the "diversity entropy~\cite{li2022exploratory}" of each time window containing 100 videos from user history, which evaluates the diversity and randomness of item distribution in a set.
 For a balanced analysis, users are classified into low-exposure and high-exposure groups.

-As presented in Figure \ref{fig:longterm}, our model, which effectively incorporates users' negative feedback, promotes diverse recommendations over time.
-We can observe that: \textbf{Users who are more willing to express negative feedback will result in a more diverse set of recommended videos by our model. }
+As presented in Figure~\ref{fig:longterm}, our model, which effectively incorporates users' negative feedback, enables prompt adjustments for better content diversity over prolonged periods of use.
+We can observe that: \textbf{Users who are more willing to express negative feedback will result in a more diverse set of recommended videos by our model.}

 This extensive six-month experiment validates the long-term efficacy of our negative feedback modeling approach, demonstrating its potential for steady and significant improvements.